dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh_primitives/cylinder.rst

    How the circles at the top and bottom are filled with faces when their radius is larger than zero.

    :None: Do not fill the circles.
-   :N-Gon: Fill the circles with a single face.
+   :N-Gon: Fill the innermost segment of the circles with a single face.
-   :Triangles: Fill the circles with triangles connected to a new vertex on the Z axis.
+   :Triangles: Fill the innermost segment of the circles with triangles connected to a new vertex on the Z axis.

 Outputs